Ririe, Idaho: Culture

 Ririe and its surrounding area are largely dependent on a farming economy.
 The major crops grown in the area are wheat, barley, alfalfa, and potatoes.
 Many community residents either farm their own land or work in some aspect of farm support, including supplying farm equipment, coordinating crop buyers, etc. In addition to those who farm, many residents work at the Idaho National Laboratory (a.k.a. "the Site"), a regional division of the Department of Energy that focuses on nuclear energy and security technology.
 Others work in various occupations in the surrounding communities.

 Ririe is one of only three cities in Idaho situated astride county lines.
 Ririe is nearby to three larger cities--Idaho Falls, Rexburg, and Rigby, Idaho Falls and Rexburg both being about a half-hour away, and Rigby about 15 minutes away.
 These communities provide Ririe residents with easy access to shopping, restaurants, entertainment, and other city amenities.

 Because of its unique location and small size, Ririe has become, in effect, a "bedroom" community with little retail commerce of its own.
 There have been several startup business attempts in the city, most failing within the first year or two.
 In addition to the several local grain elevators, the few small-town businesses that have succeeded are loyally supported.
 These include three gas stations, three restaurants, two convenience stores, a bank, an auto parts store, an auto repair shop, a metal design and fabrication shop, and one bar.
 The city also includes a post office, a senior citizen community center, a community library, a city park, and a community cemetery.

-The community has a small independent school system, consisting of Ririe Middle School and a newly renovated and enlarged Ririe Elementary School and Ririe High School complex.
+The community has a small independent public school system, consisting of the Ririe Elementary School complex located in the heart of the city, and the Ririe High School complex located just to the south of the city.
 Ririe also has its own community fire station, which provides volunteer EMS and fire-fighting to the area.

 The predominant religion, The Church of Jesus Christ of Latter-day Saints, is widespread in city culture.
 The majority of city residents identify themselves as members, and two large church buildings serve as centers for many community activities.
 There is also a small non-denominational church in the community supported by a handful of loyal members.

 Based in the heart of the Rocky Mountains and near the south fork of the Snake River, a large number of outdoor activities are available, including snowmobiling, hiking, skiing, snowboarding, hunting, boating, camping, and fishing.
 Heise Hot Springs, a local recreation area, provides facilities for golfing, camping and year-round swimming.
 The Kelly Canyon Ski Area, a small ski resort with 4 chairlifts, offers day and night skiing in the winter.